Research

 Postdoctoral Work MGB & Harvard Medical School · 2023–present

-Exposure to stress during pregnancy can increase disease susceptibility in offspring, with effects that persist across generations.
-Using single-cell transcriptomics, multiplexed proteomics, and stereotaxic brain interventions in mice, I investigate how maternal stress reshapes immune function and brain development, and how these changes propagate to the next generation.
+The Matthew Effect describes how early disadvantages (or privileges) compound over a lifetime.
+Children born to stressed mothers face elevated disease risk that does not reset at birth and can be transmitted transgenerationally, as documented in the children conceived or born during the Dutch Hunger Winter.
+Understanding the biological mechanisms that embed these early-life adversities into lasting disease risk is both a scientific and a public health imperative.
+Using single-cell transcriptomics, multiplexed proteomics, and neurologic interventions in mice, I investigate how maternal stress reshapes immune function and brain development in offspring, and how these changes propagate across generations.
 The goal is to identify points of intervention that can reduce, if not reverse, the long-term health consequences of prenatal stress.
 This work is part of the Biology of Adversity Project at the Broad Institute.
-Figures : Top: developmental staging in mouse versus human.
-Middle: stereotaxic ablation of stress centers in the mouse brain, confirmed by reduced cortisol levels.
-Bottom: single-cell transcriptomic clustering of mouse brain cells.
+Figures : Top: Matthew effect: The rich get richer; poor, poorer.
+Middle: Stereotaxic ablation of stress centers in the mouse brain, confirmed by reduced cortisol levels.
+Bottom: Single-cell transcriptomic clustering of mouse brain cells.

 scRNA-seqATAC-seqNeuroimmunologyMouse models